Azure/CCOInsights/docs/wiki/Governance Dashboard - Reports.md

 ## Management Groups and Subscriptions Hierarchy Overview page

-In this page, you will be able to identify easily the hierarchy within your environment with the view of the Management Groups and Subscriptions.
+In this page, you will be able to easily get a hierarchal view of your Management Groups and Subscriptions within your environment.
 It's important to mention that this page just gives you a quick view.

 ![overview][Overview]